Cyril-Grelier/gc_wvcp_cp/src/README.md

 - `M_SR1` - if supplied, enforces symmetry breaking rule SR1 (Static Greatest Dominating Vertex rule)
 - `M_DR1` - if supplied, enforces symmetry breaking rule DR1 (Dynamic Greatest Dominating Vertex rule)
 - `M_SR2` - if supplied, enforces symmetry breaking rule SR2 (Static Greatest Dominating Color rule)
+- `M_DR2_v1` - if supplied, enforces variant 1 of symmetry breaking rule DR2 (Dynamic Greatest Dominating Color rule)
-- `M_DR2` - if supplied, enforces symmetry breaking rule DR2 (Dynamic Greatest Dominating Color rule)
+- `M_DR2_v2` - if supplied, enforces variant 2 of symmetry breaking rule DR2 (Dynamic Greatest Dominating Color rule)

 Notes

 - The model systematically checks whether vertices are readily sorted in the instance and adapts constraint formulations accordingly.

-- The dynamic variant of each rule subsumes its static variant (eg. `DR1` is stronger than `SR1`).
+- The dynamic variant of each rule entails its static variant (eg. `DR1` is stronger than `SR1`).
 For this reason, the model only allows one of them to be checked and exits otherwise.

+- The model checks whether redundant or entailed options are requested (eg. `DR2_v1` and `DR2_v2`) and if so exits.

 - The symmetry breaking rules are implemented in the primal model and documented in file `primal/primal.mzn`.